xibosignage/xibo-manual/source/en/media_module_shellcommand_2.md

 # Shell Command

+Please note: If you are using a v3.x CMS, please use the following link: [Shell Command](media_module_shellcommand.html)

 The Shell Command Module is used to instruct the Display to execute a **Command** outside of the [[PRODUCTNAME]] environment, using the operating system shell.

 {tip}